gatblau/onix/docs/oidc.md

 In the beginning, there were proprietary approaches to working with external identity providers for authentication and authorisation.

-Then came SAML (Security Assertion Markup Language) – an open standard using XML as its message exchange type.
-Then, there was OAuth and OAuth 2.0 using a RESTful approach to authorisation using JSON as its data format.
+Then SAML (Security Assertion Markup Language) was designed as an open standard using SOAP and XML as its data format.

+Then, there was OAuth and OAuth 2.0 using a RESTful approach to authorisation using JSON as its data format instead.

 Today, the preferred way of dealing with “secure delegated access” is OpenID Connect (a.k.a OIDC).

-[OpenID Connect](https://openid.net/connect/) is a simple identity layer on top of the OAuth 2.0 protocol, that specifies a RESTful HTTP API, using JSON as a data format.
+[OpenID Connect](https://openid.net/connect/) is an identity layer running on top of the OAuth 2.0 protocol, that specifies a RESTful HTTP API, using JSON as a data format.

  It allows computing clients to verify the identity of an end-user based on the authentication performed by an authorisation server, as well as to obtain end-user profile information.